-Asian shares mixed on US jobs, eyes on China trade talks
+Global shares mixed with all eyes on China trade talks

-TOKYO (AP) — Asian shares were mixed Monday, following a reassuring report on U.S. jobs, while investors cautiously awaited the upcoming trade talks between the U.S. and China.
+TOKYO (AP) — Global stock markets were mixed on Monday as investors cautiously awaited the outcome of trade talks between the U.S. and China.

+Shares in Asia closed mostly lower and Wall Street appeared headed for a drop on the open.

-The world’s two largest economies are set to talk again this week about trade.
-Markets have been quick to swing on any hint of movement in their dispute, which has dragged on manufacturing around the world, including Asia, and pushed CEOs to delay investments amid uncertainty.
+All eyes are on the world’s two largest economies as they prepare to resume trade talks this week.
+Markets have been quick to swing on any hint of movement in the U.S.-China trade dispute, which has dragged on manufacturing around the world, including Asia, and pushed CEOs to delay investments amid uncertainty.

 Robert Carnell, chief economist and head of research Asia-Pacific at ING, noted some optimism about the trade talks but warned that past optimism was often misplaced.